 Must be a US Bank customer

-To get the U.S. Bank Altitude Reserve card, a prior relationship with US Bank is essential.
-If you don’t have a prior relationship, open a checking account with them a month or two before you apply for this card.
-It’s also a good idea to have a minimum balance of $1500 in the checking account for a couple of months.
+To get the U.S. Bank Altitude Reserve card, a prior relationship with US Bank is no longer required.
+Having a checking or a brokerage account with US Bank increases you odds of getting approved for the card.
+It’s a good idea to open a checking account with them a month or two before you apply for this card.
+Maintain a minimum balance of $1500 in the checking account for a couple of months.

 Some people have been rejected when they applied for a checking account because US Bank doesn’t have a physical location in their state or area.
 In that case, apply for a US Bank brokerage account, then a checking account, and finally apply for the U.S. Bank Altitude Reserve card.